woman in white dress dancing on stage Personal Connection With Your Character

 topless man with black background personal acting practice

 Okay, so you’ve studied acting, you’ve been in training, or you’ve been doing plays since you were a kid.
 You know about acting.
-You know what it entails; you know about Stanislavski and Chekhov and Strasberg.
+You know what it entails; you know about Konstantin Stanislavski and Chekhov and Strasberg and their various acting techniques like the Stanislavski system and method acting.
 That knowledge isn’t going anywhere, right?

 Right.
 Well, partially right.

 Many of the skills we use in our acting work actually need to be practiced regularly so they stay strong.
-For instance, building concentration, releasing muscle tension and being in touch with our emotions, as well as anything involving our physical apparatus such as vocal strength and physical flexibility all need to be practiced regularly.
+For instance, building concentration, releasing muscle tension and being in touch with our emotions through techniques like emotional memory, as well as anything involving our physical apparatus such as vocal exercises for stage presence and physical flexibility all need to be practiced regularly.

 Of course, with our physical and vocal skills, the muscles that we need to use become weaker when we don’t regularly use them.